+- 5.4.4.4

-- 5.5.5.4 Finally the Adjudicator considers the liability of the SP in the light of the provisions of Chapter XI of the Electronic Communications and Transactions Act 25 of 2002 ("the ECT Act").
-The Adjudicator finds, in essence, that such provisions are irrelevant given that WASPA is not a recognised Industry Representative Body ("IRB") as contemplated in that Chapter. - 5.5.6 The Adjudicator accordingly found that the SP "is liable for the actions of an IP who is a member of WASPA in the event that the IP does not honour its obligations in terms of the WASPA Code of Conduct". - 5.5.7 The Panel cannot agree. - 5.5.8 The Panel does not believe that section 3.9.1 should be interpreted as providing a form of strict liability on SP's but that fault in the form of intention or negligence is required before this section can be invoked. - 5.5.8.1 In this regard we refer particularly to the appeal judgement in respect of complaint 6802 distinguished from this matter in that the IP was not a member of WASPA at the time the complaint was lodged in which it was stated at 5.1.3 that "[W]e agree that penalties should not be directed at any party without purpose or fault." - 5.5.9 Section 18.2 of the WASPA Constitution is also relevant:
+- Finally the Adjudicator considers the liability of the SP in the light of the provisions of Chapter XI of the Electronic Communications and Transactions Act 25 of 2002 ("the ECT Act").
+The Adjudicator finds, in essence, that such provisions are irrelevant given that WASPA is not a recognised Industry Representative Body ("IRB") as contemplated in that Chapter.

+- 5.4.5

+- The Adjudicator accordingly found that the SP "is liable for the actions of an IP who is a member of WASPA in the event that the IP does not honour its obligations in terms of the WASPA Code of Conduct".

+- 5.5 The Panel cannot agree.

+- 5.5.1

+- The Panel does not believe that section 3.9.1 should be interpreted as providing a form of strict liability on SP's but that fault in the form of intention or negligence is required before this section can be invoked.

+- 5.5.2

+- In this regard section 18.2 of the WASPA Constitution is also relevant: